Composers: Mick

 I must admit you were awful smart

-The awful truth, it's awful sad
+The awful truth is awful sad

 I must admit I was awful bad

-drenched with tears
+And they're drenched with tears

-I walk the streets of love and they're drenched
+I, I walk the streets of love

-Oh I... yeah and they're full of tears
+Yeah, and they're full of tears

-Oh everybody talk about it
+Oh everybody talk about it, everybody be walking down it (I, I)

-Yeah but I found out.... oh yes that I...
+Yeah but I found out, oh yes that I...

-Oh yes I do
+Oh yes I do (I, I)

-Oh the streets of love, yeah, they're drenched
+Oh the streets of love, yeah, they're drenched with, they're drenched in

 TrackTalk

-(T)here's... stuff like Streets of Love
+like Streets of Love

 which is perhaps more serious and it doesn't have any levity.
 It's kind